-When changing over between the different energy sources there are forced delays built in the system.
+During change-over between the different energy sources, intended delays are installed in the version with automatic power selection.
 This means, that after a change-over to a new energy source the refrigerator can not be operated immediately.
-When changing over from 12 V operation to gas operation, a 15-minute delay is built in the system.
-This prevents a change-over to gas operation when the vehicle is stopped briefly and the engine is switched off (e.g. stop to fill tank).
+When changing from 12 Volt operation to gas operation, the delay is 15 minutes.
+This prevents a change-over to gas operation when the vehicle is stopped briefly (e.g. stop to fill tank).